Data Definition Language (DDL)

 COPY LOADER INTO tbl FROM web_log_loader();

+Note: This command is MonetDB specific.
 For a loader function defined in language PYTHON the Python script interpreter software must be available on the deployment server.

-For details see: blog/monetdbpython-loader-functions
+For details see: python-loader-functions.

-See also: CREATE LOADER CREATE TABLE FROM LOADER
+See also: CREATE LOADER, CREATE TABLE FROM LOADER.

-Associated system table: sys.querylog_history
+Associated system table: sys.querylog_history.

-COPY INTO
+COPY SELECT INTO

 Write query result data in bulk to a (compressed) file on disk in UTF-8 encoding

-For details see: Documentation/ServerAdministration/ExportingBulkData
+For details see: DExportingBulkData.

-Associated system table: sys.querylog_history
+Associated system table: sys.querylog_history.

-COPY INTO STDOUT
+COPY SELECT INTO STDOUT

-COPY SELECT_query INTO STDOUT [ [ USING ] DELIMITERS field_separator [ ',' record_separator [ ',' string_quote ] ] ] [ NULL AS null_string ]
+[ ',' record_separator [ ',' string_quote ] ] ]

 Write query result data to console (stdout) in UTF-8 encoding

-For details see: Documentation/ServerAdministration/ExportingBulkData
+For details see: ExportingBulkData.

-Associated system table: sys.querylog_history
+Associated system table: sys.querylog_history.

 SET TRANSACTION